Taxi subsidy schemes are a way of providing accessible transport to people who cannot use public transport because of their disability.

 - Total loss of vision or severe visual impairment (both eyes)

-- Severe and uncontrollable epilepsy with seizures involving loss of consciousness
+- Severe and uncontrollable epilepsy

 - Intellectual impairment or dementia resulting in the need to be accompanied by another person at all times for travel on public transport